opendistro/for-elasticsearch-docs/docs/ism/managedindices.md

 If you update the policy without including an identical state, ISM updates the policy only after all actions in the current state finish executing.
 Alternately, you can choose a specific state in your old policy after which you want the new policy to take effect.

-To change a policy using Kibana UI, do the following:
+To change a policy using Kibana, do the following:

 - Under **Managed indices**, choose the indices that you want to attach the new policy to.
 - To attach the new policy to indices in specific states, choose **Choose state filters**, and then choose those states.